Axway/amplify-central/content/en/docs/amplify_relnotes/agent_agentsdk_support_policy.md

 ### Traceability Agents

-Traceability Agents collect usage, metrics, and dataplane traffic details and send them to the Amplify platform.
-In the platform, API consumers and API providers can view the performance and behavior of the assets discovered in the dataplane.
+Traceability Agents collect usage, metrics, and data plane traffic details and send them to the Amplify platform.
+In the platform, API consumers and API providers can view the performance and behavior of the assets discovered in the data plane.

 Agents are classified in two categories, agents that are built by Axway and agents provided by the Community: